mozilla/quality.mozilla.org/plugins/achievements/readme.txt

 * Fix "mystery man" avatar activity stream size.

 = 2.0 =
 * Everything is brand new for BuddyPress 1.2.6.
-For information, support, premium enhancements and developer documentation, visit http://achievementsapp.wordpress.com/.
+For information, support, premium enhancements and developer documentation, visit http://achievementsapp.com/.

 = Pre-2.0 =
 * The historical release history has been moved to a better place.

 == Upgrade Notice ==
-= 2.1 =
-BuddyPress 1.5+ compatibility release.
-Requires BuddyPress 1.5.

-= 2.0.7 =
+= 2.3 =
-Fixes several bugs with the bundled widgets.
+* Improves compatibility with some themes.

 == Frequently Asked Questions ==
-For information, support, and developer documentation, visit http://achievementsapp.wordpress.com/.
+For information, support, and developer documentation, visit http://achievementsapp.com/.

 == License ==
 "Achievements for BuddyPress"